What training with the IDF taught me about automatic fire

 This isn’t dissimilar to how the US military had to shift their SOP after the initial invasion of Iraq/Afghanistan when they became an occupational force rather than an invading one.
 This means operating more surgically.
 Unlike the US, the IDF has had to deal with well-armed, well-funded terrorist incursions for decades rather than the duration of a single conflict.

 Cooler Heads Prevail

-So, while our military doctrine shifted to adopt to the changing battlefield, IDF doctrine was forged and honed for years with it in mind
+So, while our military doctrine shifted to adapt to the changing battlefield, IDF doctrine was forged and honed for years with it in mind.

 More than you think.